gpsd [-b ] [-D

 gpsd can use differential-GPS corrections from a DGPS radio or over the net, from a ground station running a DGPSIP server or a Ntrip broadcaster that reports RTCM-104 data; this will shrink position errors by roughly a factor of four.
 When gpsd opens a serial device emitting RTCM-104, it automatically recognizes this and uses the device as a correction source for all connected GPSes that accept RTCM corrections (this is dependent on the type of the GPS; not all GPSes have the firmware capability to accept RTCM correction packets).
 See the section called “ACCURACY” and the section called “FILES” for discussion.

-Client applications will communicate with gpsd via a TCP/IP port, 2947 by default).
+Client applications will communicate with gpsd via a TCP/IP port, port 2947 by default.
 Both IPv4 and IPv6 connections are supported and a client may connect via either.

 The program accepts the following options: